leorossi07/leorossi07/README.md

 - **Cati Jr - UFSCar**: Ex-member of the commercial department of this software development company.

-### 💡 Projects
-- Currently developing a chatbot AI for WhatsApp that uses leads to guide the content, captures client responses using AI and NLP, and offers products and promotions.

 ## 📞 Contact - Please, feel free to reach me